microsoft/SEAL/README.md

 Microsoft SEAL is written in modern standard C++ and is easy to compile and run in many different environments.
 For more information about the Microsoft SEAL project, see [sealcrypto.org](https://www.microsoft.com/en-us/research/project/microsoft-seal).

-This document pertains to Microsoft SEAL version 3.7.
+This document pertains to Microsoft SEAL version 4.0.
 Users of previous versions of the library should look at the [list of changes](CHANGES.md).

 ## News

+The [BGV scheme](https://eprint.iacr.org/2011/277) is now available in Microsoft SEAL.
+Implementation details are described in [this paper](https://eprint.iacr.org/2020/1481.pdf).
+We truly appreciate [Alibaba Gemini Lab](https://alibaba-gemini-lab.github.io/) for making massive efforts to develop the BGV scheme and integrate it in Microsoft SEAL.

 Starting from version 3.7.2, Microsoft SEAL will push new changes to the `main`, `master`, and `contrib` branches without creating a new version.
 We adopt this approach to merge community contribution and resolve issues in a timely manner.
 These branches will stay ahead of the latest version branch/tag.
 New versions will be created when there are important bug fixes or new features.

 The [EVA compiler for CKKS](https://arxiv.org/abs/1912.11951) is available at [GitHub.com/Microsoft/EVA](https://GitHub.com/Microsoft/EVA).
 See [CKKS Programming with EVA](#ckks-programming-with-eva) below for more information.